navit-gps/navit/docs/development/macos_development.rst

 You need Xcode Tools and homebrew in order to install navit.

-  * ⚠️ Warning: If you have macports or fink installed create and use a new user account to build navit.
+.. warning:: ⚠️ Warning: If you have macports or fink installed create and use a new user account to build navit.

 For convinience there is the script prepare_navit_macos.sh available under the navit/scripts directory.